+types of traffic generated in the network which are legitimate traffic and attack traffic.
+A modified version of Agent/Ping with a maximum of 3 retransmissions with 5-second timeouts is used for DNS as implemented in [7].
 In our simulation we attach the modified application to the servers.
-We follow the model set by [9], whereby the request interarrival period is fixed at 10s.
+We follow the model set by [8], whereby the request interarrival period is fixed at 10s.
 The attacker is expected to flood the target name server with excess traffic.
 The DoS traffic is modeled as constant bit rate (CBR) source.
 CBR can be generated by the CBR traffic generator in NS-2.
 We chose different values of delay for applying to the attack start time in order to achieve variability.
-This can be done by using a RNG (Random Number Generation) object in NS-2.